-It was a celebrated pronouncement, for Sedgwick was not only the Society’s president, but he was also a Cambridge University professor as well as a clergyman in the Church of England.
+It was a celebrated pronouncement, for Sedgwick was not only the Society’s president, but he was also a Cambridge University professor and a clergyman in the Church of England.
 Sedgwick’s recantation had lasting effect: to this day, all of science accepts that there was never a worldwide flood.

 Uncritical?
 Indeed: the early geologists’ “no flood, ever” conclusion is indisputably wrong.
 From the evidence, Sedgwick and his peers instead should have concluded: presently exposed landscapes were never submerged by a common flood.
 Whereas it is undeniably true that where we are now was never flooded by a common event, that is not equivalent to the claim that there was never a worldwide flood.
 Sedgwick and the other early geologists mistakenly passed judgment on vast, submerged landscapes that they could not observe; they assumed that all of Earth’s waters have been with us since the beginning.
-The error precluded the possibility that now-submerged landscapes were inundated by some event, something that Google Maps data strongly imply (examples shown on Figure 1).
+Their error precluded the possibility that now-submerged landscapes were once exposed and later inundated by some event.

-Geology’s incorrect finding has persisted for two reasons: (1) there was little contradictory evidence on presently exposed landscapes that would call into question the prevailing theory, and (2) we could not see into the bathymetry to observe submerged landscapes until only recently.
-Today, however, the new maps allow us to observe the topography of ocean floors where we find former rivers.
-The new maps unequivocally reveal well-preserved drainages under more than three kilometers (km) of water, and they are ubiquitous.
-Their existence implies that there must have been a worldwide flood.
+Geology’s incorrect finding persisted for two reasons: (1) there was little contradictory evidence on presently exposed landscapes that would call into question the prevailing theory, and (2) we could not see into the bathymetry to observe submerged landscapes until only recently.
+Today, however, new maps allow us to observe the topography of ocean floors where we find former river systems.

-Please note that we are applying the scientific method: new data (maps) caused us to review theory.
-And what we find immediately is that geology’s ‘no flood, ever’ paradigm is erroneous.
-The new data should evoke new thinking, which in our case would result in the restoration of the belief that the Earth suffered a devastating flood.
-That geologists have failed to review their fundamental belief in the presence of this new data is powerful testament to the constraining effect that ‘no flood, ever’ holds over science, related disciplines, and rational thought.
+It is important to note that we are applying the scientific method: new data on the maps caused us to review theory, and that led us to discover that geology’s “no flood, ever” paradigm is erroneous.
+The new data should evoke new thinking, which, in this case, would result in the restoration of the belief that the Earth suffered a devastating flood.
+That geologists have failed to review their fundamental belief in the presence of this new data is powerful testament to the constraining effect that “no flood, ever” holds over science, related disciplines, and rational thought.